 An Amillennial Interpretation of Revelation 20:4-6

 Having opened the chapter in this way, the Holy Spirit now addresses a question that will naturally arise in the minds of every believer.
-One thousand years bespeaks a long time.
+1000 years bespeaks a long time.
 What will happen to the saints who die during that season?
 Our text supplies the answer.
 The amillennial interpretation is as follows:

 Those whom John sees seated on thrones are souls: the souls of the saints who remained faithful to Christ throughout their portion of the Era of Proclamation, died, and entered Heaven (v.
 4).
 In partial fulfillment of Daniel 7:9, at the moment of their death authority to judge was given to them; that is, God authorized them to participate with Christ in the Judgment (v.
 4).

 Some of these saints died as martyrs, but all were loyal to the Word of God (v.
 4).
-All refused to worship the Beast (i.e., the self-deifying, anti-Christian State).
-All refused to worship the image of the Beast (i.e., to participate in the religious cultus of the anti-Christian State) (v.
+All refused to worship the Beast (i.e., the self-deifying, anti-christian State).
+All refused to worship the image of the Beast (i.e., to participate in the religious cultus of the anti-christian State) (v.
 4).
 And all refused to take the mark of the Beast upon their forehead or their hand (i.e., to identify themselves, in thought and deed, as loyal followers of the Beast).

 As a result of their covenant loyalty to the Lord, these saints “came to life and reigned with Christ during the 1,000 years” (v.
 4).
 That is, at the moment of their death God raised their souls to spiritual perfection for life in Heaven with Christ throughout the (remainder of the) Intermediate State.
 The Holy Spirit identifies this spiritual coming to life as “the first resurrection”.
 Later on, at the end of the 1,000 years, this spiritual coming to life will be followed by a physical coming to life; the first (spiritual) resurrection will be consummated by a second (bodily) resurrection that will equip the saints for the fullness of human life in the new heavens and the new earth (v.
 5).